Tryliom/SFMLProjects/05-Breaker/readme.md

 # TODO

-0. Make assets
-1. Add effects on bounce with sparks
-2. Make better physics
+- Make better physics
-3. Add a way to load levels from a file
+- Add a way to load levels from a file
-4. Add animation when brick is hit
-5. Add sounds when brick is hit, ball is bounced, etc.
-6. Add bonus items
+- Add bonus items